Where Does DaVinci Resolve Save Project?

 Step #3: Right Click on your Project Library and Click on “Open File Location”

-(Project Library is previously known as database in Resolve.)
+(Project Library is previously known as the database in Resolve.)

-Typically, this will be the path – “/Resolve Projects/Users/guest/Projects”.
+Typically, this is the path – “/Resolve Projects/Users/guest/Projects”.

-(If you’re not able to locate the “AppData” folder, then it could be hidden.
+(If you cannot locate the “AppData” folder, it could be hidden.
 In your Windows File Explorer, check the box “Hidden Items” under the ” View ” tab in the taskbar).

-Inside Resolve, when you click on “File > Save Project As“, this is the same location where your project file will be saved.
+Inside Resolve, when you click on “File > Save Project As“, this is the same location where your project file is saved.

 How to Move / Export DaVinci Resolve Files?